 - 1. I will conduct myself in a courteous and professional manner, providing students with encouragement and opportunities for success. - 2.
 I will provide a challenging curriculum with high standards and expectations in academics and behavior, which meets the needs of all students utilizing Common Core State Standards. - 3.
 I will communicate consistently to parents and students in a clear, respectful, and prompt manner through my established classroom communication system. - 4.
 I will provide opportunities for parental involvement. - 5.
 I will enhance my practice through professional development/growth opportunities. - 6.
-I will provide homework at least 2 nights per week in Language Arts and Math. - 7.
+I will provide homework according to ECRA's policies and procedures. - 7.
 I will help students and their families clearly understand student data and goals. - 8.
 I will encourage and help my students investigate college and career opportunities. - 9.
 I will prepare my students with great testing strategies so they can do their best when taking tests.